bloominstituteoftechnology/node-api3-project/README.md

 - `validateUserId()`

-  - this middleware will be used for all endpoints that include an `id` parameter in the url (ex: `/api/users/:id` and it should check the database to make sure there is a user with that id.
-If there is no user with that id return HTTP status code 404 and a useful error message.
-If a user with that id is found, then let the request continue.
+  - this middleware will be used for all user endpoints that include an `id` parameter in the url (ex: `/api/users/:id` and it should check the database to make sure there is a user with that id.

-  - if the `id` parameter is valid, store that user object as `req.user`
+  - if the `id` parameter is valid, store the user object as `req.user` and allow the request to continue
-  - if the `id` parameter does not match any user id in the database, respond with status `400` and `{ message: "invalid user id" }`
+  - if the `id` parameter does not match any user id in the database, respond with status `404` and `{ message: "user not found" }`

 - `validateUser()`